OpenDataDSL/documentation/docs/topics/subscribing/subscribe_jira.md

 ---
 slug: /topics/subscribe/jira
-title: Target - JIRA Automation 🆕
+title: Target - JIRA 🆕
 description: A subscription target to POST data to a JIRA Automation
 tags:
 - subscription